By Michael Horbal – updated on – 09/21/2022

-Most life insurers have occupation classes depending on the type of job you have.
+Most life insurers have occupation classes depending on your job type.

 Occupations such as police or fire are not typically rated.

-Astronauts, professional race car drivers, boat racers receive the most expensive ratings.
+Astronauts, professional race car drivers, and boat racers receive the most expensive ratings.

 Military forces, including special forces, typically receive ratings somewhere in the middle.